hjaremko/baca-cli/README.md

 ### Submit: `submit`

 Submit file to task given by its id.
 Use 'baca tasks' to see what ids are available.
+Passing optional parameter `--zip` will zip given file before submitting.

 ```
-baca submit -t <task_id> -f <filename>
+baca submit -t <task_id> -f <filename> [optional --zip]
 ```

 Example: